Johnxjp/ai-collaborative-storyteller/README.md

 # Collaborative Audio Storytelling with AI [Demo]

-What if we brought AI into the creative process than just use AI to offload all our tasks?
+What if we brought AI into the creative process rather than just use AI to offload all our tasks?
 From that question came this idea to use AI to collaboratively build a story together.
 This is a voice-driven demo where users and an AI take turns to build a story.

 ![img](assets/giggling_aliens.png)